Luis Artavia-Mora

 Welcome to my website

-Many thanks for visiting my website.
+Thank you for visiting my website!

 About me

-• Managing Director at the Master of Behavioral and Decision Sciences at the University of Pennsylvania
+• Managing Director at the Master of Behavioral and Decision Sciences at the University of Pennsylvania.

 My work